jmaxsfu/pub607-23/Pandoc.md

     pandoc  test.txt -o test.html
     pandoc  test.txt --output=test.html

-These two versions are identical; I'm including both for the sake of clarity; in practice, you'll probably find yourself using the shorter versions once you get the hang of it.
+These two versions are identical; I'm including both for the sake of clarity.

 The **-o** part tells Pandoc to put it's output ("o" for "output,") into the filename you specify after the -o.
 If you don't specify and output file, it just spews output into your command shell, which is probably not what you want.
 If you specify a file that already exists, it will be over-written.
 If you specify a file that doesn't exist, it'll get created.